-For 20 years we have worked to conserve and restore natural resources in the Illinois River Watershed.
+For 20 years we have worked to improve water quality in the Illinois River Watershed.

 IRWP’s Origins